Your symptoms are real-get menopause care

 • Feeling of panic, danger, or impending doom

-Indeed, a 2023 systematic review of 22 studies found that both anxiety and depression were common during and after menopause.
+A 2023 systematic review of 22 studies found that both anxiety and depression were common during and after menopause.
+And a 2025 study found that rates of anxiety disorders during perimenopause have been trending upward since 1990.

 But menopause and anxiety don’t always occur at the same time.
 A larger 2016 study in China found that only 13 percent of women ages 40 to 60 experienced anxiety, and about 26 percent experienced depressive symptoms.